argoproj/argo-cd/docs/operator-manual/server-commands/argocd-server.md

-      --client-certificate string                     Path to a client certificate file for TLS --client-key string                             Path to a client key file for TLS --cluster string                                The name of the kubeconfig cluster to use --exec-timeout duration                          per-command timeout for external commands invoked by the server (such as gpg) (default 1m30s)
-      --connection-status-cache-expiration duration   Cache expiration for cluster/repo connection status (default 1h0m0s) --content-security-policy value                 Set Content-Security-Policy header in HTTP responses to value.
+      --client-certificate string                     Path to a client certificate file for TLS --client-key string                             Path to a client key file for TLS --cluster string                                The name of the kubeconfig cluster to use --connection-status-cache-expiration duration   Cache expiration for cluster/repo connection status (default 1h0m0s) --content-security-policy value                 Set Content-Security-Policy header in HTTP responses to value.
 To disable, set to "". (default "frame-ancestors 'self';")
       --context string                                The name of the kubeconfig context to use